University of Szeged: 1872-1944: University of Cluj and move to Szeged

 The predecessor to the modern university was the University of Kolozsvár, founded in 1872 by Emperor Franz Joseph I of Austria.
 The university was established as a four-faculty institution following European example: the Faculty of Arts, Languages and History, the Faculty of Law and Political Sciences, the Faculty of Mathematics and Sciences, and the Faculty of Medicine were established.
 269 students were enrolled in the university programmes in the first school year.
 The university became Ferenc József University of Cluj in 1881.
 Following this, the number of students grew sharply and the university had become an important centre of education at a national level.
-Following the invasion of Cluj in December 1918 during World War I, the university was occupied and was re-organised as a Romanian university.

-As a result, the original university was temporarily moved to Szeged in 1921 without any legal or structural changes.
+After the Unification of Transylvania with Romania in December 1918, the University was evacuated and in 1921, after the Trianon Treaty, it started to activate in Szeged.
 At the time, the institution had 62 functioning departments within its four faculties.
 Between 1922 and 1931, the university saw a great amount of development: teaching hospitals were built along the river Tisza, and other university buildings, including the research institutes on Dóm Square and the Auditorium Maximum at the Faculty of Arts, were built.
 Among its teachers were Albert Szent-Györgyi, one of the founders of the Faculty of Science, who received the Nobel Prize in Physiology or Medicine in 1937 for his discoveries in connection with Vitamin C.

 In 1940, the university was divided into two legally separate entities: a smaller part moved back to Cluj, while the larger part remained in Szeged, and was established as a new institution under the name Miklós Horthy University.